RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mm_factory_MoveMapFactory_type.md

 -   **nu**: Enable or disable movement for all nu torsions.
 -   **branches**: Enable or disable movement for all branch torsions.
 -   **jumps**: Enable or disable movement for all jump DOFs.
+-   **cartesian**: Set the MMF for specific cartesian overrides.
+Currently is only used for glycans in order to maintain IUPAC nomenclature during moves

 Subtag **Backbone**: